 Oh yes.
 As soon as you hold your baby, all those pains, struggles and previous experiences (if any) just… poof!
 It is called Mommy brains, I guess.

 The first time I brought my child home, I remember the chaos that was that day.
 We couldn’t sleep the whole night because the baby kept wailing.
-I wasn’t sure if it was because he was hungry or if he was colic.
+I wasn’t sure if he was hungry or if he was colic.
 ‘Do babies even get colic that early?’

 I was so adamant that I’d breastfeed him that we hadn’t bought any bottles at all.
 I didn’t know that I could express and give the bottle too.